joshbegley/nyt-latest/README.md

 `Recipe requests for savory summer fruit, non-bean protein and three heads of cabbage, right this way.`\
 https://www.nytimes.com/2026/08/20/dining/recipe-matchmaker-grab-bag-edition.html

-**Woman Arrested in Plot to Detonate Bomb in New York State Capitol**\
+**Woman Arrested in Plot to Bomb New York State Capitol**\
-`The woman had ties or pledged allegiance to the Islamic State, according to two people with knowledge of the matter.
-It was unclear how far along she was in planning an attack.`\
+`Federal prosecutors say the woman met with an F.B.I. informant several times to plan an attack on the building, which houses the governor’s office.`\
 https://www.nytimes.com/2026/08/20/nyregion/albany-isis-plot-bomb-capitol.html

 **In a Big Year for Progressives, Here’s Why These Moderates Won Their Primaries**\